-Shareholders are being asked to approve an amendment to the Company's Articles of Incorporation (the "Articles") to increase the number of authorized shares of the Company's capital stock from 105,000,000 shares to 115,000,000 shares, and to increase the number of shares designated as common stock from 100,000,000 shares (\$.001 par value) to 110,000,000 shares (\$.001 par value).
-By Unanimous Consent dated as of November 10, 2011, the Board of Directors approved this amendment, subject to shareholder approval, and directed that this amendment be submitted to a vote of the Company's shareholders at the Annual Meeting of Shareholders.
+Shareholders are being asked to approve an amendment to the Company's Articles of Incorporation (the "Articles") to increase the number of authorized shares of the Company's capital stock from 115,000,000 shares to 135,000,000 shares, and to increase the number of shares designated as common stock from 110,000,000 shares (\$.001 par value) to 130,000,000 shares (\$.001 par value).
+At the August 2, 2012 Board meeting, the Board of Directors approved this amendment, subject to shareholder approval, and directed that this amendment be submitted to a vote of the Company's shareholders at the Annual Meeting of Shareholders.
 The Board has determined that this amendment is in the best interests of the Company and its shareholders and recommends approval by the shareholders.

-The Articles currently authorize the issuance of up to 105,000,000 shares of capital stock of which 100,000,000 shares are designated as common stock (\$.001 par value) and 5,000,000 shares are designated as preferred stock (\$.001 par value).
-As of the close of business on November 10, 2011, 74,256,895 shares of common stock were outstanding.
-In addition, as of the close of business on November 10, 2011, the Company had 13,416,250 shares of common stock subject to outstanding stock options, 140,000 shares reserved for issuance pursuant to future grants under the Company's current stock incentive plans, and 12,091,899 shares of common stock subject to outstanding warrants.
+The Articles currently authorize the issuance of up to 115,000,000 shares of capital stock of which 110,000,000 shares are designated as common stock (\$.001 par value) and 5,000,000 shares are designated as preferred stock (\$.001 par value).
+As of the close of business on September 14, 2012, 85,452,774 shares of common stock were outstanding.
+In addition, as of the close of business on August 31, 2012, the Company had 13,117,234 shares of common stock subject to outstanding stock options, 3,757,766 shares reserved for issuance pursuant to future grants under the Company's current stock incentive plans, and 4,418,334 shares of common stock subject to outstanding warrants.
 No preferred stock has been issued or is outstanding.
 The proposed amendment will not increase or otherwise affect the Company's authorized preferred stock.
+In addition, the Company may be obligated to issue 6,300,000 shares of common stock related to our outstanding convertible debt.
+There is also an obligation to issue shares of common stock based upon an earnout calculation related to the acquisition of Surgical Biologics.
+Based upon the estimated liability on the Company's balance sheet as of June 30, 2012, and the closing share price of \$2.45 as of June 30, 2012, the Company would have issued 1,724,604 shares of stock in payment of the earnout.